-The PDPM model represents a significant change in how Medicare reimburses nursing homes for post-acute care.
-It relies much less on therapy which is the largest reimbursement driver in the current methodology and places more weight on nursing services and other clinical needs and characteristics of the resident.
-The methodology for calculating the rate is more complex and Part A revenue is likely to be less predictable going forward.
-Payments will decrease as a resident's stay progresses.
-More aspects of a resident's unique characteristics and needs will factor into determining the resident's payment classification, which CMS argues will make for more resident centered care and reimbursement.
-Because the PDPM methodology is based on specific resident characteristics predictive of resource utilization for each component, CMS believes that payments will be better aligned with resident service needs.
+The PDPM model that CMS is considering would represent a significant change in how Medicare reimburses nursing homes for post-acute care.
+It would rely much less on therapy which is the largest reimbursement driver in the current methodology and place more weight on nursing services and other clinical needs and characteristics of the resident.
+The methodology for calculating the rate would be more complex and Part A revenue would be less predictable.
+Payments would change as a resident's stay progressed.
+More aspects of a resident's unique characteristics and needs would factor into determining the resident's payment classification, which CMS argues would make for more resident centered care and reimbursement.
+Because the PDPM system would be based on specific resident characteristics predictive of resource utilization for each component, CMS believes that payments would be better aligned with resident service needs.